 Atop you find a gorgeous view of the Gulf of Alaska, Harding Gateway, and the Barrier Islands of Resurrection Bay!
-Bring a headlamp or flashlight to explore Fort McGilvray and have a snack at the gunning embedment before heading back down the trail for a fun kayaking adventure to Millers Landing.
+Bring a headlamp or flashlight to explore Fort McGilvray and have a snack at the gunning embedment before heading back down the trail for a fun kayaking adventure to Miller’s Landing.

-Get a panoramic view of the Gulf of Alaska
+- Get a panoramic view of the Gulf of Alaska.

-Use discount code: “Caines Head Full” to get $59 off per person!
+- $120 per person (on sale from $179 per person); Use discount code Caines Head Full to get $59 off per person!

-Paddle past driftwood ghost forests from the 1964 Alaskan earthquake
+- Paddle past driftwood ghost forests from the 1964 Alaskan earthquake.

-No experience needed, all gear, and instruction provided.
+- No experience needed, all gear and instruction provided.

 We retrace our steps and paddle back to Miller’s Landing, watching for wildlife all along the way.

-This paddle is ideal for those wanting to paddle, hike and explore all that Resurrection Bay has to offer.
-No sea kayaking experience is necessary, however be prepared to be active all day.
+This paddle is ideal for those wanting to paddle, hike, and explore all that Resurrection Bay has to offer.
+No sea kayaking experience is necessary; however, be prepared to be active all day.

-A $10 cancellation fee is imposed for all reservations cancelled.
+- A $10 cancellation fee is imposed for all reservations canceled.

-Cancellations must be received by email only to [email protected] The cancellation notice date is the date the email was received at [email protected] Phone cancellations will not be accepted.
+- Cancellations must be received by email only to [email protected] The cancellation notice date is the date the email was received at [email protected] Phone cancellations will not be accepted.

-Cancellations received by email 30 days prior to the first day of the reservation are charged a $10 cancellation fee and you will receive a refund of 90% of the total amount of the reservation.
+- Cancellations received by email 30 days prior to the first day of the reservation are charged a $10 cancellation fee and you will receive a refund of 90% of the total amount of the reservation.

-Cancellations received by email 15 to 29 days prior to the first day of the reservation are charged a $10 cancellation charge and you will receive a 75% refund. of the total amount of the reservation.
+- Cancellations received by email 15 to 29 days prior to the first day of the reservation are charged a $10 cancellation charge and you will receive a 75% refund of the total amount of the reservation.

-Cancellations received by email 14 days to zero days prior to arrival are charged a $10 cancellation fee and you will receive a 50% refund onlyif we are able to rebook your camping, cabin, fishing, kayaking, watertaxi, shuttle, lunch, or activity.
-If we are not able to rebook your reservation then no refunds will be issued and.
-You must call or e-mail Miller’s Landing post date of cancelled stay in order for us to research whether or not your site booked.
-Sites that were booked of course qualify for the 50% refund, sites that were not unfortunately do not.
+- Cancellations received by email 14 days to zero days prior to arrival are charged a $10 cancellation fee and you will receive a 50% refund only if we are able to rebook your camping, cabin, fishing, kayaking, water taxi, shuttle, lunch, or activity.
+If we are not able to rebook your reservation, then no refunds will be issued and you will also be charged a $10 cancellation fee to your credit card.

-In some situations a raincheck worth 75% of your reservation may be issued at the discretion of Miller’s Landing management instead of the applicable cancellation charge.
-If this option appeals to you please suggest this at the time of cancellation.
-Rainchecks are good for one year and may be used for activities, camping or lodging owned by Miller’s Landing or towards the cost of hats, tee shirts, gifts, etc. sold in the Miller’s Landing store or items sold online.
-For items purchased online the customer is expected to pay for the cost of postage.
+- In some situations, a raincheck worth 75% of your reservation may be issued at the discretion of Miller’s Landing management instead of the applicable cancellation charge.
+If this option appeals to you, please suggest this at the time of cancellation.
+Rainchecks are good for one year and may be used for activities, camping, or lodging owned by Miller’s Landing or towards the cost of hats, T-shirts, gifts, etc. sold in the Miller’s Landing store or items sold online.
+For items purchased online, the customer is expected to pay for the cost of postage.
 Rainchecks may NOT be transferred to another person.

-A 100% refund will be issued for any activity that was cancelled due to weather by Miller’s Landing.
+- A 100% refund will be issued for any activity that was canceled due to weather by Miller’s Landing.
 Miller’s Landing reserves the right to determine weather cancellations.
-Rain does not constitute cancellations.
+Rain does not constitute a cancellation.

 Please note: Miller’s Landing encourages only guaranteed prepaid reservations.
-Unlike many other states, Alaska has a very short tourist season which can make it difficult for us to rebook when we have cancellations without ample notice.
+Unlike many other states, Alaska has a very short tourist season, which can make it difficult for us to rebook when we have cancellations without ample notice.